nemogoc/100-days-of-code/r1-log.md

 20:20: Finished CSS Flexbox lessons.
 Tons of useful alignment, wrapping, and responsive stuff there.
 On to the projects, but that seems like a good stopping point for tonight.
 Did sign up for CodePen, though I may want to use WebStorm..
 Also set up SSH key for github

 189.6

+### R1D5 - 10/2
+17:25: Starting Tribute project, in codepen for now.
+Passed all tests, with some layout and CSS tweaks still needed to move on.
+Submitted it to FCC as is, will finish tomorrow.

+188.4